 This is to store your rubbish until you find a bin to chuck it.

 We covered 9 miles on our first day.
 We had nice weather mostly.
-Little bit misty at times.
+A little bit misty at times.
 We headed north from the train station.
 Despite being a bank holiday we didn’t see many people.
 When it started to get dark, we pitched up the tent at a location we liked.
 We enjoyed a lovely chille concarne from Wayfarer then had a good night sleep.

 Unfortunately, we weren’t lucky with the weather this day.
 It was raining most of the time.
 We still set off to start our way back towards the train station.
 We walked for 6 miles, then pitched the tent at a tor early afternoon.
 As we had waterproof rain coat, trousers and cover for our bag we managed to stay mostly dry.
 However, our socks were soaked and it was an unpleasant feeling.
 This was the time we decided to acquire some waterproof boots.
 We spent the afternoon in the tent chatting and playing card games, had Wayfarer Lancashire Hot Pot for dinner and tried their Wayfayrer Chocolate Pudding for dessert to cheer us up.